Bugi-Sulistiyo/Trash-Classification/README.md

 ## Dataset Information
 The dataset used for this project can be found at the following URL: [TrashNet Dataset](https://huggingface.co/datasets/garythung/trashnet).

 The zipped dataset is stored in the `dataset` directory of this project.
+But, this directory is not pushed to git.

 ## Environment Setup
 To set up your environment, you can use the following command to create a new conda environment (make sure you have conda installed):